- Published 9 Mar 2023

 Digital multimeters are useful tools that are used daily across a broad spectrum of professional scenarios.
 They are widely available in various models and form factors.

-Multimeters can be designed either as highly portable handheld devices, ideal for fieldwork and for accessing harder-to-reach circuits and machinery, or else built for semi-permanent installation on a work surface.
+Multimeters can be designed either as highly portable handheld devices or built for semi-permanent installation on a work surface.
+The characteristics of each are as follows:

 Spotlight: True-RMS Digital Multimeters